eth-library/opendata-apis/README.md

 # ETH Library Open data APIs

-Open API Specifications for open data APIs of ETH Library.
+OpenAPI specifications for Open Data APIs of ETH Library.
 See https://developer.library.ethz.ch for more informatione about APIs and how to access.